 - Be at least 16 years old.

-- Successfully complete a driver training course.
+- Successfully complete an approved driver training course.

 - Not have been convicted of any traffic violations within 6 months of applying for the license.

 - Not have been convicted of any alcohol or drug offense while holding an instruction permit.

 - Complete at least 50 hours of driving practice (including 10 hours at night) with someone who’s been licensed for 5 years or more.

 - Resources for the person who supervises the driving practice:

 - Pass the driving test at any Driver training and testing location.

 - Decide if you would like to register as an organ, eye and tissue donor.
 Visit LifeCenter Northwest for more information.

 - Get your license: